awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 + The status of the WorkSpace must be **Available** and its modification state must be **None**\.
 + All applications and user profiles on WorkSpaces images must be compatible with Microsoft Sysprep\.
 + All applications to be included in the image must be installed on the `C` drive\.
-+ The user profile must exist, must be located at `D:\Users\username`, and its total size \(files and data\) must be less than 10 GB\.
++ For Windows 7 WorkSpaces, and its total size \(files and data\) must be less than 10 GB\.
-+ The `C` drive must have at least 12 GB of available space\.
++ For Windows 7 WorkSpaces, the `C` drive must have at least 12 GB of available space\.
 + All application services running on the WorkSpace must use a local system account instead of domain user credentials\.
 For example, you cannot have a Microsoft SQL Server Express installation running with a domain user's credentials\.
 + The WorkSpace must not be encrypted\.
 Image creation from an encrypted WorkSpace is not currently supported\.
 + The following components are required in an image\.
-Without these components, the WorkSpaces that you launch from the image will not function correctly:
+Without these components, the WorkSpaces that you launch from the image will not function correctly\.
+For more information, see [Required configuration and service components for WorkSpaces](required-service-components.md)\.
   + Windows PowerShell version 3\.0 or later
   + Remote Desktop Services
   + AWS PV drivers